-No employee may be required or coerced to waive the benefits provided by the terms of this Agreement.
-No employee shall, as a result of the establishment of a level of rights or benefits in this Agreement, suffer a loss or diminution of any such rights or benefits for which otherwise eligible.
+No employee may be implored, required, or coerced to waive the rights or benefits provided by the terms of this Agreement.
+No employee shall, as a result of the establishment of a level of rights or benefits in this Agreement, suffer a loss or diminution of any such rights or benefits for which the employee is otherwise eligible.

-MISCELLANEOUS PROVISIONS
+ARTICLE 28 MISCELLANEOUS PROVISIONS

 28.1 No Strike or Lockout.
 The University agrees that there will be no lockout at the University during the term of this Agreement.
-The UFF agrees that there will be no strike by it or by any employees during the term of this Agreement In accordance with Article 1 Section 6 of the Florida Constitution and Section 447.505, Florida Statutes, public employees in Florida are not permitted to strike.
+The UFF agrees that there will be no strike by it or by any employees during the term of this Agreement.

-28.2 ClassPosition Classification Titles.
+28.2 Class Titles.

-- (a) Whenever the University creates a new classposition classification, it shall designate such class as being either within or outside the bargaining unit and shall notify the UFF.
+(a) Whenever the University creates a new class, it shall designate such class as being either within or outside the bargaining unit and shall notify the UFF.
 Further, if the University revises the specifications of an existing class so that its bargaining unit designation is changed, it shall notify the UFF of such new designation.
-Within ten (10)seven days following such notification, the UFF may request a meeting with the president or president's university's representative for the purpose of discussing the designation.
-If, following such discussion, the UFF disagrees with the designation, it may request the Florida Public Employees Relations Commission to resolve the dispute through unit clarification proceedings. - (b) An employee or the UFF may request a review of the appropriateness of the employee's position classification by the appropriate University office.
-In case of disagreement with the results of the review, the matter shall be discussed in accordance employee or the UFF may request a meeting with Article 2, Consultation, butthe university's representative for the purpose of discussing the designation.
-The position classification shall not be subject to Article 20, the Grievance Procedure. - 28.3 Titles and Headings.
-The titles of articles and headings that precede text are inserted solely for convenience of reference and shall not be deemed to limit or affect the meaning, construction, or effect of any provision of this Agreement.
+Within ten (10) days following such notification, the UFF may request a meeting with the president or president's representative for the purpose of discussing the designation.
+If, following such discussion, the UFF disagrees with the designation, it may request the Florida Public Employees Relations Commission to resolve the dispute through unit clarification proceedings.

+(b) An employee may request a review of the appropriateness of the employee's classification by the appropriate University office.
+In case of disagreement with the results of the review, the matter shall be discussed in accordance with Article 2, Consultation, but shall not be subject to Article 20, Grievance Procedure.